dmendez328/Learning_TF/README.md

 This repository contains **40 structured projects** across **6 progressive phases**, each focusing on practical applications and deepening your understanding of key machine learning and deep learning concepts using TensorFlow.

+In order to work through this repository, one needs a basic understanding of coding and algorithms, accompanied with prior Python experience.
+The first half of the projects (1-20) can be done on a CPU, but the second half (21-40) are more effectively run with a GPU.
+Using Google Colab is the best option, but make sure to switch the runtime type from a CPU to a GPU.

 ---

 ## Project Breakdown